Damdim railway station

-Damdim railway station is the railway station which serves the areas of Dam Dim lying on Doars region in the Indian state of West Bengal.
+Damdim railway station is the railway station which serves the areas of Dam Dim, Jalpaiguri district, Gorubathan, Kalimpong district and other nearby areas like Fagu tea gardens, etc lying on Doars region in the Indian state of West Bengal.
 It lies in the New Jalpaiguri–Alipurduar–Samuktala Road line of Northeast Frontier Railway zone, Alipurduar railway division.

 Trains

 Major trains running from Damdim Railway Station are as follows: